 2. Bundle pricing.

-Here is an example of how bundle pricing works.
-Krystina’s Pizza decided to offer a dinner special for $30 that included one large pizza, one salad, and one dessert.
+Here is an example of how bundled pricing works.
+Krystina’s Pizza decided to offer a dinner special for $30 that included one large pizza, one salad, and dessert.
 If a customer ordered those items separately, the total cost would be $8 more.
 Therefore, the bundled price is the better deal, and Krystina’s Pizza was able to generate more business.